ConnorSweeneyDev/SimpleGameEngine/readme.md

 ### Linux
 Do the following to ensure your environment is set up correctly:

-**For Debian:**
-- Only run `sudo apt update && upgrade` if you haven`t already.
+- Only run `sudo apt update && sudo apt upgrade` if you haven`t already.
-- Run `sudo apt install g++ make llvm clang clang-format`.
+- Run `sudo apt install git g++ make llvm clang clang-format`.
-- Only run `sudo apt install alsa xorg openbox` if you dont already have a window and audio manager.
+- Only run `sudo apt install alsa xorg openbox` if you don't already have a window and audio manager.

 ### Mac
 Not yet supported.